 Proactively manage the impact of debit card fraud with SHAZAM Fraud Advisors

-posted by Stephan Thomasee on Tuesday, November 3, 2020 in SHAZAM Blog
+posted by Ryan Dutton on Wednesday, May 12, 2021 in SHAZAM Blog

 With fraud on the rise, it continues to be a major pain point for community financial institutions.
 Sadly, nearly every dollar of fraud can cost your institution roughly $2.92.
 SHAZAM never loses sight of what’s important when it comes to fighting fraud, and that’s the well-being of you — our clients — and your cardholders.
 Let us help you fight fraudsters with our newest service: Fraud Advisors™.

 This consultation and investigation service provides SHAZAM’s standard fraud offering but adds a structured and proactive solution, personalized just for you.
 You’ll be paired with a dedicated fraud consultant to help prepare you to detect, respond to, and protect your cardholders from fraud exposure.